 - Your labour is long and you’re extremely weak and exhausted

 - You give birth lying on your back (particularly if legs are in stirrups)

 - You have a private obstetrician or give birth in a private hospital

 The great snip debate

 Despite this, the procedure is still performed quite widely in Australia, particularly if you give birth privately.
-In NSW for example, the average rate is 26.3% in private hospitals and 14% in public, although studies show that 5-10% is a preferred amount.
+In NSW for example, the average rate is 26.3 percent in private hospitals and 14 percent in public, although studies show that 5-10 percent is a preferred number.

 The recovery process

-After you’ve given birth, if you’ve had an incision they will stitch up the cut which stops the bleeding, using dissolving stitches so you don’t need to go back to hospital.
+After you’ve given birth, if you’ve had an incision they will stitch up the cut which stops the bleeding, using dissolving stitches so you don’t need to go back to hospital to have them removed.
 It’s normal to feel pain around the cut for a few weeks after birth, especially when walking or sitting, so you should avoid doing anything too physical.
-Going to the toilet might sting a bit too, but after a month or so the wound should be completely healed.
+Going to the toilet might sting a bit too, but after a month or so, the wound should be completely healed.